Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 6. PowerBI Dashboard
 - Dashboard demo using PowerBI
--- i encompass teh dashboard into two section where the first is more on overvie of transaction data.
-User will get a brief idea on how well their service/institution is handling frud transaction.
-Overview alos helps to focus on region with top fraud instance for example.
-Then the second section provide the exception report which can be presented to higher ups or even as follow up to frontline on finding anremediation plan for fraud instances.
+-- i encompass the dashboard into two section where the first is more on overview of transaction data.
+User will get a brief idea on how well their service/institution is handling fraud transaction.
+Overview also helps to focus on region with top fraud instance for example.
+Then the second section provide the exception report which can be presented to higher ups or even as follow up to frontline on finding remediation plan for fraud instances.

 ![powerbi overview](./images/powerbi_overview.png)